uchicago-dsi/debit-scrapers/README.md

 - World Bank (WB)

 These scraped projects are then aggregated, cleaned, and standardized to provide a searchable **["database"](https://debit.datascience.uchicago.edu/database)** of projects by date, country, bank, completion status, and original loan amount, among other fields.

+## Structure

+### docs

+[In Progress] The documentation website.
+Scaffolded with Astro Starlight.
+Describes the architectural patterns, infrastructure, and data schemas used for the backend.

+### infra

+Bash and Python scripts used to deploy the backend infrastructure to the cloud.
+Currently utilizes Pulumi to deploy to Google Cloud Platform.

+### services

+Independently deployable stages of the DeBIT backend data processing pipeline.

+- **extract**: A Django project for extracting development project data.
+Contains the business logic of the scrapers, as well as management commands and API endpoints for triggering and monitoring scraper workflows.

+- **transform**: Packages for transforming the scraped data into cleaned output.
+Currently standarizes the data columns and performs nominal currency conversions of the project financing amounts.

+- **map**: Packages for mapping the cleaned data to the schema expected by the DeBIT website.

 ## Getting Started